bqio/fe3hfilemanager/README.md

 * Select dist directory;
 * Update database, if need;
 * Double click on the row to create the file structure.
+* Click "Batch->All" to create the structure of all available files.

 Database url: https://docs.google.com/spreadsheets/d/18bCCrsHwyAU-JSlpvaulVos3j8dtPBr0mDB-vLWib54